special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 1. Pub Le Ski Lodge - La Tania

 No better value in the Three Valleys.
-Big, big helpings of speciality burgers, ribs, chili, tandoori, steaks, pasta and vegetarian dishes.
+Big, big helpings of speciality burgers, ribs, chilli, tandoori, steaks, pasta and vegetarian dishes.
 There's always a daily special dish and the soup at lunchtime on cold days is fantastic.
 They'll do a group of you a hot rock or fondue with as much salad, chips and wine as you can manage for a decent price.
 Check out their web site at www.publeskilodge.com for the full menu.

 2. Le Brasero - Tignes, Lavachet